Macau Incident (1799): Aftermath

 In historian C. Northcote Parkinson's assessment "It is perhaps fair to conclude that neither squadron was spoiling for a fight", although he describes Lhermitte's subsequent reaction as "disgust" and Sercey's as "fury".
-Richard Woodman considered that by this action the French threw "away at a stroke the chance not only of seizing a valuable convoy, but of establishing Franco-Spanish dominance in Indo-Chinese waters".
-Alava retired to Manila, the French ships departing for Batavia and subsequently returning to Île de France.
+Richard Woodman considered that by this action the French threw "away at a stroke the chance not only of seizing a valuable convoy, but of establishing Franco-Spanish dominance in Indo-Chinese waters". Álava retired to Manila, the French ships departing for Batavia and subsequently returning to Île de France.
 There Preneuse was intercepted at the action of 11 December 1799 by a blockade squadron made up of HMS Tremendous and HMS Adamant, driven on shore and destroyed.
 Sercey subsequently returned to France, retired from the French Navy and became a planter on Île de France.

-Hargood sailed from Macau with the China Fleet on 7 February, passing unimpeded into the Indian Ocean.
-Alava did belatedly send Europa and frigate Fama back to Macau in May, but this achieved nothing.
+Hargood sailed from Macau with the China Fleet on 7 February, passing unimpeded into the Indian Ocean. Álava did belatedly send Europa and frigate Fama back to Macau in May, but this achieved nothing.
 Rainier ensured that the 1800 China Fleet was well defended, but no further attacks were made on British shipping from China before the Peace of Amiens in 1802.
 Early in the Napoleonic Wars, in 1804, a powerful French squadron attacked the China Fleet at the Battle of Pulo Aura, but the East Indiamen succeeded in bluffing the French into withdrawing after a brief exchange of fire.